 Over recent years there has been an increased desire for flexibility.
-In the age of the laptop and (for most) a decent home internet connection, the traditional model which advocated the need to be in the office on weekdays from 9am until 5pm was already being questioned.
+In the age of the laptop and (for most people) cheap broadband connections that offer decent speeds, the traditional model which advocated the need to be in the office on weekdays from 9am until 5pm was already being questioned.

 Therefore, the order to ‘work from home if you can’ was the official endorsement that many people had been dreaming of for the last 10 years.

 In effect, the pandemic forced us into a nationwide home working experiment.